 How Parkway CD Rates Compare to Other Banks'

-While Parkway offers some competitive rates, other banks like Capital One also offer similar, high-performing CD rates.
-Though its U.S. segment only offers online-only banking, Barclays also provides similarly competitive rates.
+While Parkway offers some competitive rates, other banks like Capital One also offer similar, CD rates.
+Though its U.S. segment only offers online-only banking, Barclays also provides similar rates.

 Parkway requires a minimum deposit, but you’ll be able to open a Capital One 360 CD without one.
 In addition, Capital One 360 CD terms range from six months to 60 months, so you’ll have a variety of terms to choose from.
 Through Capital One, your interest also accrues daily and compounds monthly.
 So although your money won’t be compounded at the same rate as Parkway CDs, you’ll still make more money with longer terms.
 Finally, Capital One also allows you to simultaneously invest money in up to 50 CDs.
 This way, you can open and contribute to another CD without receiving an early withdrawal penalty for your current one.